CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 - A single Microsoft Windows Server 2016 or 2019
 	- 64 bit
 	- 8GB RAM
-	- At least 10 GB free disk space allocated to the main OS drive (usually the c:\ drive)
+	- Minimum 10 GB free disk space allocated to the main OS drive (usually the c:\ drive)
 	- 2 vCPUs, 4 cores each
 - Server does NOT currently host CIS-CAT Pro Dashboard v2.x